-You may feel frustrated, upset or overwhelmed upon learning that you or your loved one has heart disease.
-Here are some ways to help cope with heart disease or improve your condition:
+You may feel frustrated, upset or overwhelmed upon learning that you or a loved one has heart disease.
+Here are some ways to help manage heart disease symptoms and improve quality of life:

 - Support groups.
-Turning to friends and family for support is essential, but if you need more help, talk to your doctor about joining a support group.
+Connecting with friends and family or a support group is a good way to reduce stress.
 You may find that talking about your concerns with others in similar situations can help.

 - Continued medical checkups.
-If you have a recurring or long-term (chronic) heart condition, regularly check in with your doctor to make sure you're properly managing your heart condition.
+Regular appointments with your health care provider can help make sure you're properly managing your heart disease.

 Preparing for your appointment

-Some types of heart disease will be discovered without an appointment — for example, if a child is born with a serious heart defect, it will be detected soon after birth.
-In other cases, your heart disease may be diagnosed in an emergency situation, such as a heart attack.
+Some types of heart disease will be discovered without an appointment — for example, if a child is born with a serious heart defect, the heart disease will be detected soon after birth.
+Other times, heart disease may be diagnosed in an emergency situation, such as a heart attack.

-If you think you have heart disease or are worried about your heart disease risk because of your family history, see your family doctor.
+If you think you have heart disease or are at risk of heart disease because of family history, see your health care provider.
 You may be referred to a heart specialist (cardiologist).

 Here's some information to help you prepare for your appointment.

 What you can do

 - Be aware of pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
 You may need to avoid eating or drinking (fast) before a cholesterol test, for example.

-- Write down symptoms you're experiencing, including any that seem unrelated to heart disease.
+- Write down symptoms you're having, including any that seem unrelated to heart disease.

 - Write down key personal information — including a family history of heart disease, stroke, high blood pressure or diabetes — and major stresses or recent life changes.